FEMA Urban Search and Rescue Task Force: Medical

-Search and Rescue
+Search and rescue

-The Search and Rescue portion of the cache contains all the equipment that the Search and Rescue teams will need to extricate victims from debris.
+The search and rescue portion of the cache contains all the equipment that the search and rescue teams will need to extricate victims from debris.
 Technical search tools include telescopic cameras with heat detecting sensors and seismic listening devices (Delsar).

-Construction type equipment such as concrete saws, jackhammers, drills and rope, and technical rescue type equipment such as lifting airbags, shore systems, and hydraulic rescue tools.
-Non-reusable shoring material such as lumber and pipe is not included in the cache and is to be found or acquired at the disaster site.
+Construction type equipment includes concrete saws, jackhammers, drills and rope, and technical rescue type equipment such as lifting airbags, shore systems, and hydraulic rescue tools.
+Non-reusable shoring material such as lumber and pipe is not included in the cache, and is to be found or acquired at the disaster site.